Different Mobile Scams and How to Protect Yourself from Them

 When you notice these signs, be aware that this is or might be a scam.

 How to avoid SMS phishing:

-- Any text messages with an incomplete mobile phone number is an email to text service.
+- Any text message with an incomplete mobile phone number is an email-to-text service.

-- Don’t call the number given on the text message.
+- Don’t call the number given in the text message.
 You could automatically incur charges when calling the number.